oghusky/node-bare-skeleton/README.md

 3. In the terminal run command "npm i node-bare-skeleton"
 4. Go to your "package.json" in your new app and in your "scripts" object  add "scaffold": "node-bare-skeleton"
-5. Run "npm run scaffold" in your termina
+5. Run "npm run scaffold" in your terminal
 6. Watch the magic happen

 ### Built using: